Jordan type of full Perazzo algebras: Background material

 \begin{definition} Let $P=(p_1,\dots,p_s)$ and $Q=(q_1,\dots,q_r)$, with $p_1\ge \cdots \ge p_s$ and $q_1\ge \cdots \ge q_r$, be two partitions of a positive integer $n$.
 We say that $P$ dominates $Q$ (written $P\ge Q$) if, for each $k\in\{1,\dots,\min\{s,r\}\}$,

 \end{definition}

 Given a graded Artinian algebra $A$, we will say that $\ell \in A_1$ is \textit{general} when it belongs to the open dense subset $U\subseteq A_1$ of linear forms whose Jordan type is the maximum with respect to the dominance order -- this definition is the reason we assumed that \(K\) is infinite.
 The \textit{generic linear Jordan type} of $A$, denoted $P_{A}$, is the Jordan type $P_{\ell,A}$ where $\ell $ is a general linear form (cf.\ \cite[Lemma 2.54, Definition 2.55]{IMMM}, where the notation for generic linear Jordan type is $P_{1,A}$, to distinguish it from the so called generic Jordan type of a general element of the maximal ideal).
 For instance, the form $\ell=x+y$ in Example \ref{exampleJordanTypeComputation} is general.
-Certainly, there is no linear form whose Jordan type in $A$ is $(4,3)$ because there would not be strings of length two, which is absurd.
+Indeed, we know from Proposition 3.64 in \cite{HMMNWW} that the conjugate partition of the Hilbert function dominates the Jordan type of any linear form.
+Since the Hilbert function is \({(1,2,3,1)}\), its conjugate is \({(4,2,1)}\), which is the Jordan type of \({x+y}\).

-\begin{notation} Whenever a length is repeated in a Jordan type, we will use exponentiation in order to abbreviate notation.
+\begin{notation} Whenever a length is repeated in a Jordan type, or in a Jordan degree\h{type}, we will use exponentiation in order to abbreviate notation.
 For instance, if

 we will write $P_{\ell,A}=(4^3,3^2,1^2)$ and $\mathcal{S}_{\ell,A}=(4_0,4_1^2,3_1^2,1_3^2)$. \end{notation}